Horses Painting | Exclusive Works | Alessio Cacciatore

 Is a horse painting suitable as a gift?

 It is one of the most appreciated gifts for equestrian enthusiasts and horse lovers: experienced riders, young riders in training, stable owners, equine veterinarians, or simply admirers of this noble animal.
-Its emotional resonance for enthusiasts makes it a deeply personal gift.
+Its emotional significance for enthusiasts makes it a deeply personal gift.
 The 80x60 cm canvas format remains one of our most popular choices for these occasions, especially close-up equestrian portraits.

 Which subject should I choose for a beginner rider?